denisecammarota/kaggle-notebooks/README.md

 List of Projects:
 - Valorant Analysis, in which I visualize and analyse a few datasets of the online shooting game Valorant, by Riot Games.
+- Titanic Competition, which is my first submission to the Kaggle Titanic Competition, made so that beginners can follow along and learn some key concepts.